flutter/website/src/release/breaking-changes/zone-errors.md

 ═══════════════════════════════════════════════════════════════════════════════════
 ```

-The warning can be made fatal by setting [`BindingBase.debugZoneErrorsAreFatal`] to true.
+The warning can be made fatal by
+setting [`BindingBase.debugZoneErrorsAreFatal`][] to `true`.
-This flag might be changed to default to true in a future version of Flutter.
+This flag might be changed to default to `true` in a future version of Flutter.

 ## Migration guide

-The best way to silence this message is to remove use of Zones from within the application.
+The best way to silence this message is to
+remove use of Zones from within the application.
 Zones can be very hard to debug,
 because they are essentially global variables,
 and break encapsulation.